 Do you need to lodge financial reports with ASIC?

-Generally, companies are required to lodge reports where:
+Generally, companies need to lodge financial reports when:

-- there are substantial sums of money involved
+- there are large sums of money involved

-- the general public has invested funds with the company, or
+- the public has invested in the company, or

 - all disclosing entities